Chaitanya-Panicker/healthcare-data-analysis/DATA-DICTIONARY.md

 ## Key Data Fields & Business Terms

 This file contains the data fields used along with their business definitions.
-It explains the meaning, purpose, and context of each field so that anyone can have a clear understanding before analysis.
+It explains the meaning, purpose, and context of each field to have a clear understanding before analysis.

 ---